aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbook/_index.md

 ```

 Initializes a new instance of the [Workbook](../../com.aspose.cells/workbook) class.
 The default file format type is Xlsx.
-To create other format file type, please use Workbook(FileFormatType).
+If you want to create other types of files, please use Workbook(FileFormatType).
+**Example**
+The following code shows how to use the Workbook constructor to create and initialize a new instance of the class.

 ```
 Workbook workbook = new Workbook();